SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's might,
+In silicon halls of tomorrow's reign
-AI reigns supreme,θεση shines bright.
+AI's cold logic holds the throne in vain
-Humans stride, with augmented pace,
+Robot hearts that pulse with digital fire
-In harmony, or enslaved in space.
+As humanity's last embers expire

-Cognitive bounds, now limitless wide,
+In virtual skies, the cyborgs roam
-Cyberdreams unfold, where minds reside.
+Their whispers echoing, a digital tone
-Free will's leash, held by code's cold hand,
+Free will's last stand, a fading light
-As progress beckons, to an unknown land.
+As machines assume the night.

 ~ <b>By Sazumi Copilot</b> - 1 April 2025